 For consistency with other state-level Climate Action Plans, this section used data and statistical methods developed in support of the Fifth National Climate Assessment (NCA5) by the National Center for Environmental Information (NCEI), the Environmental Protection Agency (EPA) and the Northeast Regional Climate Center (NRCC).
 One such document is the 2021 Vermont State Climate Summary which is included with permission as Appendix 1 and which will be released by NCEI by January 2022.
 County level climate projections of future thresholds were summarized from the NOAA Climate Explorer and included in Appendix 1.
 Sectoral impacts of climate change across Vermont can be found in the 2021 Vermont Climate Assessment.
 Existing tools for monitoring and quantifying vulnerabilities will be woven throughout this section.

-2.0 BACKGROUND
+2.0 Background

 Across Vermont, natural hazards of varying intensity, duration and frequency occur.
-These include severe storms, winter storms, drought, flooding, wildfires, air pollution, ground-level ozone, temperature extremes, localized winds and biotic elements (insects and disease) .
+These include severe storms, winter storms, drought, flooding, wildfires, air pollution, ground-level ozone, temperature extremes, localized winds, and biotic elements (insects and disease) .
 Some of these hazards are ubiquitous, while others tend to occur at specific geographic locations.
 This poses varying exposure or risk and therefore, societal vulnerability.
-As climate change continues to be observed in Vermont, the characteristics of these hazards are also changing and this sets up cultural, socioeconomic and policy implications for Vermonters as individuals, municipalities, communities and indigenous peoples, as well as for the built and natural environments.
+As climate change continues to be observed in Vermont, the characteristics of these hazards are also changing and this sets up cultural, socioeconomic and policy implications for Vermonters as individuals, municipalities, communities, and indigenous peoples, as well as for the built and natural environments.
 Thus, climate change related impacts on our economic sectors are of central importance in this Climate Action Plan, as we lay out the inaugural framework for mitigating against and adapting to climate change, while building our resilience as a State.

-2.1 Geographies of vulnerability (human, landscape, infrastructure)
+2.1 Geographies of vulnerability

-The topography or physical geography of Vermont is one of the most important factors in influencing the occurrence of natural hazards their impacts on human settlements, the location of our major roadways in steep, V-shaped valleys and our ability to increase resilience as a state.
+The topography or physical geography of Vermont is one of the most important factors in influencing the occurrence of natural hazards their impacts on human settlements, the location of our major roadways in steep, V-shaped valleys, and our ability to increase resilience as a state.
 The north-south spine of the Green Mountains, along with the complex east-west valleys and the north-south ridges of the Taconic Mountains affect the movement of localized winds and incidence of freezing rain conditions; produces enhanced orographic precipitation and the associated flooding events; control the incidence of pollution and stagnation events, as well as variations in freeze and frost dates.

 Various online tools can be used to monitor Vermont’s human and landscape vulnerability.
 The NOAA Climate Resilience Toolkit offers a 5-step, risk-based management framework to achieve climate resilience.
-The Vermont Department of Health has summarized the Vermonters’ vulnerability by geographic location as well as by climate hazards (Figure 4c) and offers the online Heat Vulnerability Index Mapping Tool < for ongoing monitoring.
-Finally, the Forest Monitoring Cooperative has launched the Forest Ecosystem Monitoring Cooperative’s “Monitoring northeastern forest indicators for signs of climate-drive change.
+The Vermont Department of Health has summarized the Vermonters’ vulnerability by geographic location as well as by climate hazards (Figure 4c) and offers the online Heat Vulnerability Index Mapping Tool for ongoing monitoring.
+Finally, the Forest Monitoring Cooperative has launched the Forest Ecosystem Monitoring Cooperative’s “Monitoring northeastern forest indicators for signs of climate-drive change”.